 Prospective students who do not possess a secondary diploma or certificate (i.e. High School Diploma or GED), may only enroll in diploma-level programs.
 Students must meet with the admissions department and complete all of the steps in the admissions process.
-Additionally, students must successfully pass the Wonderlic Ability to Benefit (ATB) exam prior to enrollment.
-Students who are not successful on the first attempt of the Wonderlic ATB exam must wait a minimum of 24 hours before attempting a second time.
-Students who are not successful on the second attempt must wait a minimum of one year from the second testing date.
+Additionally, students must successfully pass the Accuplacer Ability to Benefit (ATB) exam prior to enrollment.
+Students who are not successful on the first attempt of the Accuplacer ATB exam must wait a minimum of 14 days before attempting a second time.
+Students who are not successful on the second attempt must wait an additional 14 days after the second testing date, up to six attempts.
 Further, the student must complete initial admissions, education, and career services advisement.
 Finally, students enrolled in diploma-level programs without a secondary diploma or certificate must complete academic advisement at the end of each module and career services advisement at the mid-point and end of program.